Master of Engineering Application

 Application Round Deadlines

-The Master of Engineering programs have two application rounds.
-Applications wishing to be fully considered for scholarship are advised to apply by the priority deadline date.
+The Master of Engineering program has three application rounds.
+Applications wishing to be fully considered for scholarships are advised to apply by the priority deadline date.
+International students are encouraged to apply no later than Round 2 to allow sufficient time for visa processing.
 Applicants should expect to receive an update on their application status within 6-8 weeks of each round deadline.
-We will consider applications submitted after our round deadlines on a case by case basis until the class is full.
+We will consider applications submitted after our round deadlines on a case-by-case basis until the class is full.

-IMPORTANT NOTE: Once enrolled, transferring between one-year programs is generally not permitted.
+IMPORTANT NOTE: Once enrolled, transferring between programs is generally not permitted.

 Application Requirements